william-denault/cebmf_torch/docs/source/theoretical_background.rst

 .. admonition:: TODO

       Link to relevant example.
+Explain why this is a good idea.
+Maybe figure here.
 See the :doc:`examples`

 Empirical Bayes Matrix Factorization